Facebook's Mark Zuckerberg Is Obsessed With Winning

 — Michael Savage (@ASavageNation) September 11, 2018

-Dave Morin, a former Facebook employee said he played several games of Risk with the company’s founder and it was intense.
+Dave Morin, a former Facebook employee, said he played several games of Risk with the company’s founder and it was intense.
 Morin said that Zuckerberg tested several strategies to find the most efficient way to win.

 “He’s not playing you in a game of Risk.
 He’s playing you in a game of games.
 He’s trying to figure out the psychological way to beat you in all the games.”